 The land around Sydney Harbour proved less than ideal for growing wheat and, in the early days of the colony, most of the flour was imported.
 Convicts’ diets were supplemented with ground cornmeal, regarded as inferior fare compared to wheat flour.

 As more agricultural land was opened up on the Parramatta and Hawkesbury Rivers, meat and wheat supplies were more readily available.
-The request to distill spirits from the surplus grain reflects the taste for strong spirits in the colony at a time when ‘rum’ became a form of currency.
+The request to distil spirits from the surplus grain reflects the taste for strong spirits in the colony at a time when ‘rum’ became a form of currency.